 Oliver La Farge (1901-1963) was an anthropologist of the Southwestern American Indians, particularly of the Navajo.
 He was an activist, a scholarly writer, and he also wrote short stories published in The New Yorker and Esquire.
 By far his most notable novel is the Pulitzer-Prize winner, Laughing Boy published in 1929.
 The year after he won the Pulitzer, La Farge gave birth to a son, Peter La Farge, who eventually became a famous activist folk singer.
-La Farge’s marriage fell apart soon after, but he remained in close relationship with his son all his life.
+Oliver La Farge’s marriage fell apart soon after, but he remained in close relationship with his son all his life.
 Laughing Boy was made into a somewhat forgettable film in 1934, directed by W.S.
 Van Dyke.
 Ever a lover of the American Southwest, Oliver La Farge died in Santa Fe in 1963 at the age of 61.

 Laughing Boy is a surprisingly beautiful novel about the struggles of the Navajo people in the early 20th century.
-It is told through the voices of two Navajo Indians: “Laughing Boy,” the main character so-named for an amusing incident when he was a young man, and his paramour “Slim Girl” (her original tribal name was “Came With War”).
+It is told through the voices of two Navajo Indians: “Laughing Boy,” the main character, who is named for an amusing incident when he was a young man, and his paramour “Slim Girl” (her original tribal name was “Came With War”).
 They meet at a dance one evening and quickly develop a romance.
 However, their relationship is a complicated tapestry.
 Laughing Boy is raised in a traditional Navajo household, while Slim Girl has been taken away and educated by the Americans.
 Laughing Boy envies her worldliness, but Slim Girl longs to return to her people, though she constantly feels like an outsider.
-Both characters struggle to find a place to belong while the Navajo way of life is under the ever-present threat of American encroachment.
+Both characters struggle to find a place where they belong while the Navajo way of life is under the ever-present threat of American encroachment.
 In some ways, the duality of the two main characters showcases what W.E.B.
 Dubois called “double consciousness” -they are both aware of their own culture, yet also aware that they do not belong.
 They are both Indian and American, at the same time.